squaresLab/squaresLab.github.io/research.md

 {% endcapture %}

 Our interest in applying AI to software engineering started with search-based techniques.
-Much of our work in this space has been repair-specific, though we have also looked at the application of GP and related search-based approaches for self-adaptive systems and knowledge reuse at the model level.
-Relevant publications (for both code and models/plans, excluding those that are proposing new APR approaches) include:
+Much of our work in this space has been repair-specific, though we have also looked at the application of GP and related search-based approaches for self-adaptive systems and knowledge reuse at the model level as well.
+Relevant publications (for both code and models/plans, excluding those that propose new APR approaches, with incidental contributions in SBSE algorithm design) include:

 <div id="sbseAccordian">